MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-static-web-app-v0.md

 **`is_static_export`** - **Set static export**<br>
 `boolean`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Set this flag to true when your application is configured to export to static HTML, i.e. when if you're using `next export`.
+Set this flag to `true` when your application is configured to export to static HTML, like when using `next export`.

+When this flag is set to `true`
 <!-- :::editable-content-end::: -->
 <br>